durability-labs/archivist-docs/learn/local-marketplace.md

 1. we want to purchase storage for our file for $5$ minutes (`"duration": "600"`);
 2. we are willing to pay up to $2000$ tokens (wei) per slot per second (`"pricePerBytePerSecond": "2000"`).
-It is then twice as much as `minPricePerBytePerSecond`, which we set to $1000$ when creating the availability above.
+It is then twice as much as `pricePerBytePerSecond`, which we set to $1000$ when creating the availability above.
 3. our file will be split into three pieces (`"nodes": 3`).
    Because we set `"tolerance": 1` we only need two (`nodes - tolerance`)